-When the men start having sexually activities, he has big safety by circumcision against risk of HIV and other viral sexually transmitted infections e.g. genitalia herpes and human papillomavirus (HPV), as well as cancer of penis.
+When the men start having sexually activities, he has a big safety by circumcision against the risk of HIV and other viral sexually transmitted infections e.g. Genital herpes and human papillomavirus (HPV), as well as cancer of penis.

-Reduction of the risk of cervical cancer in his female partner is also happened.
+Reduction of the risk of cervical cancer in his female partner also happened.

 Tight foreskin in adolescence or adulthood may evoke a fear of pain, sexual pain or reduced sexual pleasure.
 Adults require circumcision when there is tight foreskin due Balanitis Xerotica Obliterans (BXO)

-White patches start in the foreskin but then can extend to the surface of the skin on the head of the penis can fuse together.
+White patches start in the foreskin, but then can extend to the surface of the skin on the head of the penis can fuse together.
 As a result, the foreskin can become very tight and pulling it back becomes difficult or impossible.
 This condition is called phimosis.
-It also causes in difficulty to pass urine and associated with painful erection along with tight foreskin.
+It also causes in difficult to pass urine and associated with a painful erection along with tight foreskin.

-In summary, circumcision in adolescents and adults at London Circumcision Centre is the procedure which can be done under local anaesthesia with lowest risks of complications by professional trained urologists.
+In summary, circumcision in adolescents and adults at the London Circumcision Centre is the procedure which can be done under local anaesthesia with the lowest risks of complications by professional trained urologists.